vvirtues/jellyplist/readme.md

 > [!CAUTION]
 > The Jellyfin API esp. the search API has some serious problems with apostrophes and other special characters, resulting in no search results at all.
 In such cases you have to do the link between a Spotify Track ID and your Jellyfin Track ID manually through the UI.

+- _What about Spotify API rate limits ?_

+Jellyplist will cache requests where possible.
+Especially the `/tracks` endpoint is queried a lot, therefore the results are cached for 10 days.

 ## Usage